PRESS RELEASE – October 1, 2018

 The table below provide a breakout for all subgroups compared to state and the previous year’s results.

-Fluvanna’s graduates earning an Advanced Studies Diploma exceeded the state average and increased by 2.6 percentage points over the previous year.
+Fluvanna’s graduates earning an Advanced Studies Diploma was 49.8 percent.
 The Advanced Studies Diploma prepares students to enter higher education and requires additional credits in mathematics, laboratory science, and history and social sciences as compared with the Standard Diploma requirements.
 The Advanced Studies Diploma also requires students to complete three years of foreign language and three additional Standards of Learning Tests.
-The chart below outlines the diplomas awarded to the class of 2016.
+The chart below outlines the diplomas awarded to the class of 2018.